MohssenSadeq/mohssensadeq/README.md

 ---

-I'm **Mohssen Sadeq**, a self-taught Systems Administrator and Cloud Engineer with a decade of hands-on experience hardening infrastructure, modernising legacy estates, and delivering resilient automation across on-prem and cloud environments.
+I'm a self-taught Systems Administrator and Cloud Engineer with a decade of hands-on experience hardening infrastructure, modernising legacy estates, and delivering resilient automation across on-prem and cloud environments.
 Relocating to pursue new challenges sharpened my curiosity, empathy, and focus on building systems that just work—quietly and reliably.

 ## What I'm Known For